jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 SCDB, on the other hand, ignores the actual dates that the Court operated, and instead pretends that the Court's work started every January -- up until 1850, when the Court finally decided to change what it called the terms.
 As a result, SCDB implies there two terms in 1850, when in fact, there were not.

+SCDB apologists will argue that, as long as the ambiguity of the **Term** variable is properly documented, researchers can work around its limitations by also examining the **dateDecision** variable and checking for all the above conditions.
+Of course, the logical extension of that argument would be to eliminate the **Term** variable entirely, because obviously the precise term of *any* case can be determined by applying a complicated set of rules to **dateDecision**.

+Harold Spaeth's `TERM` variable didn't suffer from this abiguity, because his "ALLCOURT" database didn't deal with cases before the Warren Court.
+SCDB didn't fully consider the impact of older cases on its new design, but it's never too late to fix problems like this.
+Instead of making excuses or after-the-fact justifications, SCDB's design should simply acknowledge problems, improve and evolve the database, define new variables that solve those problems, and deprecate old problematic variables.

 ### 7. Undocumented Values